sgrif/diesel.rs-website/src/guides/getting-started.md

 :::
 :::

-[The documentation of the `table!` macro](https://docs.diesel.rs/2.3.x/diesel/macro.table.html) contains the syntax used for this macros.
+Check out the [documentation of the `table!` macro](https://docs.diesel.rs/2.3.x/diesel/macro.table.html) for more details about the syntax.
 [The `diesel::sql_types` module](https://docs.diesel.rs/2.3.x/diesel/sql_types/index.html) provides documentation for the SQL side types used to define the relevant columns.

 * Run `diesel migration generate --diff-schema create_posts`

 This will generate both the `up.sql` and the `down.sql` files of your migration pre-populated with the relevant SQL.
 These pre-populated migration files can serve as starting point to adjust the generated SQL to your needs.
-You as as user need to decide which modifications are relevant for your use case as Diesel will never generate a completly perfect migration for you.
-For this guide for example you need to add a `DEFAULT` clause to the `published` field to match the migration shown earlier.
+You need to decide which modifications are relevant for your use case as Diesel will never generate a completly perfect migration for you.
+For example, for this guide you need to add a `DEFAULT` clause to the `published` field to match the migration shown earlier.
 :::
 </aside>